sirius-cc-wu/python-udsonip/NAMING.md

 ### Package Name: `udsonip`
 - Short and easy to type: `pip install udsonip`
-- Clean import: `from udsonip import DoIPUDSClient`
+- Clean import: `from udsonip import UdsOnIpClient`
 - Follows modern Python convention (like `requests`, `flask`)
 - The `python-` prefix is redundant on PyPI (all packages are Python)